iam-j/iam-j.github.io/_posts/2020-06-13-heroku-from-the.markdown

 ---
-title: Heroku From the Perspective of a Cloud Architect - DZone Cloud
+title: Heroku From the Perspective of a Cloud Architect
 category: architecture
 tags: heroku kubernetes
 layout: post